singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ![](media/04_1_1.JPG)

 However, if we assume that the tree cannot have duplicate values, then this approach works.
-The pseudo­code for this method looks something like:
+The pseudocode for this method looks something like:

 ```java
 1   int index = 0;